scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 # DefaultPolicy

-`DefaultPolicy` is the default load balancing policy in Scylla Rust Driver.
+`DefaultPolicy` is the default load balancing policy in ScyllaDB Rust Driver.
 It can be configured to be datacenter-aware and token-aware.
 Datacenter failover for queries with non-local consistency mode is also supported.